8ta4/blog/drafts/Seeking a Pronunciation Grader That Allows Any Word, No Typing Required.md

 - Low Latency: Evaluates my pronunciation with minimal latency like under a second after each word

 - Scoring: Gives me a score of how close I am to the right pronunciation

-- Accent Support: Lets me choose a specific accent, like Standard British, for the evaluation

 - User Playback: Lets me listen to how I said the word